 Q6.
 What is the average salary increase after getting a finance certification?

 While results can vary, certified professionals often experience a significant salary boost.
-For example, some research suggests certified professionals can earn 25%-50% more than their non-certified peers.
+Some research suggests certified professionals can earn 25%-50% more than their non-certified peers, depending on role and experience.